 If you decide to charge consumers more for your products, the profit margin will increase.
-Yet you can’t rule out the possibility that some of your clients will refuse to pay more for a product that has the same quality, features, and benefits.
+Yet you can’t rule out the possibility that some of your clients will refuse to pay more for a product if you have not enhanced its quality, features, and benefits.
 In this case, there is a high probability of a decrease in demand and, as a result, a decrease in revenue.
 That’s why it’s advisable not to increase prices drastically.

 Reduce capital expenses

-Operating expenses and marginal productivity influence net capital costs.
-You as an entrepreneur can decrease operating expenses by asking your creditor to revise the terms of the contract and the interest rate.
-Try to make the interest rate lower so that you could pay less money.
+Operating expenses and marginal productivity influence your net capital costs.
+As an entrepreneur, you can decrease operating expenses by asking your creditor to revise the terms of the contract and the interest rate.
+Try to make the interest rate lower so that you can pay less money.
 Besides, negotiate a lower cost for the space you rent for your business purposes.

 EVA is a crucial measure that can show you the value your business generates.
-This, in turn, allows you to improve the generated profit by reducing capital expenses or increasing your revenue that can be done in several ways.
+This, in turn, allows you to improve the generated profit by reducing capital expenses or increasing your revenue.

 - This article covers the definition, advantages, and disadvantages of economic value added.

-- This article defines the term, provides readers with the pros and cons and calculations of EVA.
+- This article defines the term and provides readers with the pros and cons and calculations of EVA.